felipelouza/egap/README.md

 We have also used versions of the above collections shortened to 1GB.
 The shortened versions can be obtained by the above files using [simple command line instructions](https://drive.google.com/open?id=1rjObN6fzXU_LrOLadCgxQ0bXh5mlTwNq).
 Check all [md5sums](https://drive.google.com/open?id=1CgoVBpElte6iQ6I1XkvYvi56lHqvq1kK) after dowloading and extraction.

-The results of our experiments are reported on the above WABI paper and on an extended journal version (in preparation).
+The results of our experiments are reported on the above AMB paper.